gravitational/teleport/docs/4.0/admin-guide.md

     advertise_ip: 10.1.0.5

     # list of auth servers in a cluster. you will have more than one auth server
-    # if you configure teleport auth to run in HA configuration
+    # if you configure teleport auth to run in HA configuration.
+    # If adding a node located behind NAT, use the Proxy URL. e.g.
+    #  auth_servers:
+    #     - teleport-proxy.example.com:3080
     auth_servers:
         - 10.1.0.5:3025
         - 10.1.0.6:3025